 Aaron received both his undergraduate and doctorate degrees from Azusa Pacific University in Azusa, California.
 He completed his predoctoral internship at the Towson University Counseling Center.
 Aaron is interested in identity intersectionality, and his research has focused on the intersection of Christianity and sexual orientation.
 In addition to helping clients with issues including depression and anxiety, Aaron is passionate about making counseling a safe place for all people to explore who they are and who they would like to become.
 Aaron draws from relational-cultural, feminist, and interpersonal framework in his work.
 In his free time, Aaron enjoys spending time with his family (including two cats, Nutter Butter and Snickers), traveling, nerdy board games, music and theatre, and laughing as much as possible.

 Martha is a board certified psychiatrist, having completed medical school and residency in psychiatry at UCLA.
 She has worked in community mental health and outpatient clinics as well as in private practice, with special interests in women's issues, anxiety disorders, and mood disorders.
 Martha enjoys running, biking, hiking, traveling, cooking, theater, art, and music.

 Becky Cassell, program coordinator

 Becky graduated from Loyola in 2009 with a B.A. in Comparative Cultural and Literary Studies; and she is very happy to return to the Loyola community as a member of the Counseling Center team.
-Becky enjoys spending time with her husband and three boys, reading, and traveling.
+Becky enjoys reading, traveling, and spending time with her husband and boys.
+She is a Baltimore Ravens fan as well.